bartekczapla/basic-xamarin/README.md

 # basic-xamarin
-Basic Xamarin app with Entity Framework Core and Prism
+Basic Xamarin app with Entity Framework Core and Prism.